nikalexis/django_htmx_ui/README.md

 #### Creating a partial sub-page

-If you now want to create a Widget inside your user's dashboard page, you can define its view as `Widget(PartialMixin, DefaultPanelOrigin)`.
-Please, notice the usage of the `PartialMixin`.
+If you now want to create a Widget inside your user's dashboard page, you can define its view as `Widget(PartialTemplateMixin, DefaultPanelOrigin)`.
+Please, notice the usage of the `PartialTemplateMixin`.
 When you add this Mixin, it means that this view can only be requested via a htmx request, therefore it can't be opened directly from the browser's address bar.